-Creatine monohydrate boosts the body's ability to develope muscle tissue because it increases cell hydration.
-This means that the muscle will have a better permeability, resulting in better amino acids absorption for the cells.
+Creatine monohydrate enhances our ability to build muscle tissue because it increases the cell hydration.
+This means that the muscle will have a better permeability, resulting in a better amino acids absorption towards the cells.

-Creatine monohydrate helps to reduce cell damage and muscle inflammation after a hard workout.
-Apart from supporting recovery processes in strength and power workouts, it can also be beneficial in endurance sports.
+Creatine monohydrate helps to reduce the cell damage and muscle inflammation after a hard workout.
+Apart from supporting the recovery processes in strength and power workouts, it can also be beneficial for endurance sports.

-The amount of ATP that we have can be increased by using creatine monohydrate supplements, which will allow the muscles to store more of this energy molecule to provide greater strength and lean mass gains.
-Thanks to this extra energy supply, the athlete may increase the number of repetitions in a set, sprint faster, or perform in sports where the strength component is a determining factor.
+The amount of ATP that we have can be increased by using creatine monohydrate supplements, which will allow the muscles to store more of this energy molecule.
+Consequently, this will provide more strength and lean mass gains.
+Thanks to this extra energy supply, the athlete can increase the number of repetitions in a set, sprint faster, or perform in sports where the strength component is a determining factor.

-This property allows the body to stimulate protein synthesis through water retention at the intracellular level, since it causes an ionic attraction effect, thereby increasing the nitrogen retention.
+This property allows the body to stimulate the protein synthesis through water retention at an intracellular level, since it produces an ionic attraction effect, increasing the nitrogen retention.

-New research has given information about the beneficial effects of creatine for our brain, protecting it from possible neurodegenerative diseases and promoting cognitive support.
+New studies have given information about the beneficial effects of creatine for our brain, protecting it from possible neurodegenerative diseases while providing cognitive support.

-This disease causes the loss of muscle mass in people of a certain age with the passing of time.
-One of the possible uses of creatine would be precisely to mitigate this phenomenon, and also for its therapeutic benefits for muscle wasting diseases.
+This disease triggers the loss of muscle mass with the passing of time.
+One of the possible uses of creatine would be precisely to relieve this phenomenon, as well as for its therapeutic benefits for muscle loss.

-This important benefit can be useful for those who suffer from diseases like diabetes, since the combination of training and supplementation with creatine can improve insulin sensitivity by increasing the activity of the glucose transporter (GLUT-4), produced by growth factors IGF-1 and IGF-2, which are stimulated by the creatine itself.
+This important benefit can be useful for those who suffer from diseases like diabetes, since combining training and supplementation with creatine can improve the insulin sensitivity by increasing the activity of the glucose transporter (GLUT-4), produced by growth factors IGF-1 and IGF-2, which are stimulated by creatine itself.

-The contraction of these fibers is reinforced through this energetic support, which helps the athlete to increase the number of repetitions, sprint faster, and even to maximise strength, whatever the sport may be.
+The contraction of these fibers is enhanced through this energy support, which allows the athlete to increase the number of repetitions, sprint faster, and even to increase the strength, regardless of the sport discipline.

-The benefits of creatine monohydrate is that it allows sportspeople and athletes to store greater quantities of this immediate use energy.
+The benefits of creatine monohydrate is that it allows athletes to store more of this type of energy.

-ATP is released to help with the strength of muscle contraction when it is required by the body.
+ATP is released to support the muscle contraction when the body needs it.
 At this point, ATP is transformed into ADP (Adenosine DiPhosphate), an exchange energy unit.

 How to consume creatine monohydrate

-Creatine works by means of cell saturation, which means that a loading phase is neccessary.
+Creatine works by means of cell saturation, which means that we have to perform a loading phase.

 - Protein shakes